 In addition to drilling a new gold-bearing hydrothermal system along the regional fault zone that hosts the Aiviq and Kalulik systems, the program, through the use of geophysics, helped the Company advance its understanding of how to target high-grade mineralization.
-Going forward, conductivity and chargeability couplets, generated through the use of ground-based geophysical IP surveys and existing airborne geophysical data, will be used to produce future drill targets.
+Going forward, conductivity and chargeability couplets, generated through the use of ground-based geophysical IP surveys and existing airborne geophysical data, will be used to produce drill targets.
 These targets will be delineated in areas where high conductivity responses, high chargeability responses and gold-in-till anomalies coincide.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the nine months ended September 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the year ended December 31, 2019 (In thousands of Canadian dollars, unless otherwise noted)